-What is a Holistic Health and Nutrition Coach?
+Q: What is a Holistic Health and Wellness Coach?

 A Health Coach is a wellness professional who guides people in making healthy life choices…

-Holistic Health and Nutrition Coaches educate and support clients to achieve their health goals through lifestyle and behavior adjustments.
+Holistic Health and Wellness Coaches educate and empower clients to achieve their health goals through lifestyle and behavior adjustments.

-I believe in a holistic approach to health and wellness, which means that I look at the big picture: how all parts of your life affect your health as a whole.
+I believe in a holistic approach to health and wellness.
+This means that I look at the big picture: how all parts of your life affect your health as a whole.
 Does stress at your job or in your relationship cause you to overeat?
 Does lack of sleep or low energy prevent you from exercising?
+Is a thyroid hormone imbalance causing that low energy?
 My approach is not to dwell on calories, carbs, fats, and proteins.
 It is not to create lists of restrictions or good and bad foods.
-Instead, I help clients to create a happy, healthy life in a way that is flexible, fun and rewarding.
+Instead, we work together to get to the true roots of your health concerns, empowering you to create a happy, healthy life in a way that is flexible, fun and rewarding to you!

-What makes you qualified to help me live a happier, healthier life?
+Q: What makes you qualified to help me ditch my cravings and eat a healthier diet?

-In addition to my training at IIN, I was lucky to have a healthy, nutritious start to life…
+In addition to my nutrition education, I was lucky to have a healthy start to life…

 My dad was a seasonal park ranger who had me hiking among the Rocky Mountain wildflowers by age three, and whitewater rafting the Salmon River by age eight.